Financial Planning – A Beginners Guide to Plan Your Finances

 Why Plan Your Finances?

-Managing Income: Financial planning helps you manage your income effectively and helps you understand how much money you will require to take care of your expenditure while also end up saving some.
+1) Managing Income: Financial planning helps you manage your income effectively and also, helps you in understanding how much money would you need for your expenditure while also keeping some away for your savings.

-Better cash flow: When you undertake financial planning, you are carefully monitoring your spending pattern and reducing expenses.
-This in turn helps to increase cash flow as expenses are limited and planned.
+2) Better cash flow: When you start financial planning, you are carefully monitoring your spending pattern and reducing expenses automatically.
+This in turn helps to increase cash flow as expenses are now limited and carefully planned.

-Capital: More cash in hand means more capital.
+3) Capital: More cash in-hand means more capital.
 Financial planning can pave the way for you to broaden your investments and improve finances.

-Family Security: Financial planning helps you to provide your family with proper insurance covers and the right policies, giving you a sense of security and peace of mind that your loved ones and you will be taken care of in the case of any mishap.
+5) Family Security: Financial planning helps you to provide your family with proper insurance covers and the right policies, giving you a sense of security and peace of mind, that ensures your loved ones and you, of a Plan-B in the case of any mishap.

-Increased Standard of Living: Good planning results in better savings, larger investments and increased cash flow, which further improves the way you lead your life by giving you access to better quality of services that you need.
+6) Increased Standard of Living: Good planning results in better savings, larger investments and increased cash flow, which further improves your lifestyle by giving you access to better quality of services that you need.

-Continuous/ongoing assistance: A good financial advisor is key to healthy financial planning.
-What’s even more important is to build a relationship of trust with your advisor and help him/her, help you when you need expert advice in any sticky situation.
+10) Continuous/ongoing assistance: A good financial advisor is key to healthy financial planning.
+What’s even more important is to build a relationship of trust with your advisor and allow him/her to help you when you need expert advice on any sticky situation.
 Here are more reasons why you need a personal financial advisor

-✔ “Financial Planning” is an ongoing process that allows an individual to make measured and sensible decisions about his or her finances.
+✔ ‘Financial Planning’ is an ongoing process that empowers an individual to make measured and sensible decisions about his or her finances.

 ✔ Financial planning helps you manage your income effectively.

-✔ It helps to broaden your income, and avoid risks.
+✔ Financial planning helps to broaden your income, and avoid risks.

-✔ It grants you family security, peace of mind and an increased standard of living among other benefits.
+✔ Financial planning grants your family a sense of security, peace of mind and an increased standard of living amongst other benefits.

 What are financial goals ?

-In short, “financial goals are the big-picture objectives of a person or organization that are expressed in monetary terms, often driven by one’s future financial needs”.
+In short, financial goals are the big-picture for a person or an organization that are expressed in monetary terms, often driven by one’s future financial needs.

 How To Set Financial Goals